ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 C Char [b]` is permitted even though `b` is not covered, and would be rejected by a true fundep (even under the LCC).

-We use the **liberal instance consistency check** (LICC) for wiggly arrows.
-For example, the following is rejected:
+## Instance consistency

+The following instances should be rejected:
 ```hs
 class D a b c | a ~> b
 instance D Int Bool Int